 Trends and Practical Advice for Hiring in 2021

-2021 has been full of mostly bad surprises and what seems to be a constantly shifting new reality.
-Between the pandemic, the ensuing economic downturn, and political discord, hiring in 2021 has been particularly fraught.
+2020 was full of mostly bad surprises and what seemed to be a constantly shifting “new normal.”
+Between the pandemic, the economic downturn, and political discord, hiring in 2020 was particularly fraught.
 The rise in coronavirus cases in June meant that many businesses, like the restaurant industry, that were reopening and rehiring had to suddenly stop again.
-Other industries, like health care, tech, and consumer services, have ramped up hiring as a result of the pandemic.
+Other industries, like health care, tech, and consumer services ramped up hiring as a result of the pandemic.

-Employment conditions have generally improved since the early months of the pandemic, with unemployment dipping to 10.2 percent in July 2020, down from its highest spike during the pandemic of 14.4 percent in April.
-More businesses are hiring, but hiring during COVID-19 is an anxiety-filled endeavor, with worries over business closures, slumped economic markets, public health, and more.
+With three vaccines approved for emergency use by the FDA and people starting to return to their pre-pandemic lifestyle, employment conditions have improved with unemployment at 6.1 percent in April 2021, down from its highest spike during the pandemic of 14.4 percent in April 2020.
+More businesses are hiring, but hiring after COVID-19 is an anxiety-filled endeavor, with lingering worries over business closures, slumped economic markets, public health, and more.
 And if we learned anything about employment and hiring from 2020, it’s that you have to be ready to adapt as conditions continue to change—because they probably will.

 Hiring Trends in 2021: The Road So Far

-The pandemic has been the main force shaping employment and hiring trends in 2020, hitting small businesses particularly hard.
-According to Yelp, about 20 percent of local businesses who had to close due to COVID-19 have reopened as of June 15, 2020, but there are still almost 140,000 closures across the U.S. The same report estimates that 41 percent of these closures are permanent, with restaurants having the largest share of permanent closures.
+The pandemic has been the main force shaping employment and hiring trends in 2021, hitting small businesses particularly hard.
+According to Yelp, 60 percent of business closures due to the pandemic are now permanent, with restaurants and retail having the largest share of permanent closures.

 More People Are Working Part Time Instead of Full Time